Gusb3ll/Holotranslator/README.md

 3. On the Administrative tab, under Language for non-Unicode programs, click "change system locale..."

 4. Set the Current system locale as "Japanese(Japan)"

+Compiling :

+1. Clone this repo

+2. Create Python environment and install enverything in "requirements.txt"

+3. Install PyInstaller

+4. Navigate to root directory and type "pyinstaller --onefile --icon=kanata.ico ./main.py"

+5. your .exe file should be in "dist" folder that PyInstaller create